Skip to main content

 1. Fundamental skills development.
 You will gain a basic understanding of the day-to-day activities occurring in a health and aging services organization by observing and/or assisting employees in each department or functional equivalent.

 2. Broader knowledge development.
-You will complete core units in resident service management, quality management systems, human resources management, information use and systems, financial management, and marketing and public relations.
+You will complete core units in resident service management, quality management systems, human resources management, rules and regulations, financial management, information use and systems, and marketing and public relations.

 3. Capstone leadership projects.
 You will gain management and leadership experience by taking a lead role on significant projects and/or tasks which you will develop and complete during your administrative residency.

 While in the administrative residency, you will receive UW-Eau Claire credit for the courses taken at the affiliated institution and pay full tuition and fees to the university.
-Administrative residency students receive a stipend to help defray living costs.
+Administrative residency students receive a provider-sponsored annual stipend of approximately $30,000 to help defray living costs.

 Administrative Residency Placement